Also called the Decalogue, the Ten Commandments are the most famous and influential “top 10” list in history.

 - Thou shalt not commit adultery

 This commandment is often seen today as an endorsement of monogamy.
 But many biblical scholars say that, at the time, “adultery” had a different and more narrow definition.
-Adultery meant sex with a married woman.
-Married women were off-limits.
+Adultery meant sex with a married woman, which were off-limits.
 Married men, on the other hand…well, they had more leeway—as long as the woman who was the object of their lust didn’t already belong to another Israelite man.
 If you sleep with an unmarried woman, you would either compensate the father or else marry her in addition to any current wives you had.
 Polygamy, at the time, was not prohibited.

 - Thou shalt not steal